 Chancroid is a sexually transmitted disease caused by the bacteria Haemophilus ducreyi, which causes painful genital sores.

-In developed countries, chancroid is rare, but it is a common cause of genital ulcers throughout much of the developing world, where it may be acquired by men from prostitutes.
+In developed countries, chancroid is rare, but it is a common cause of genital sores throughout much of the developing world.
 Because chancroid causes genital sores, people who have it are more likely to become infected with and to spread human immunodeficiency virus (HIV).

 Several antibiotics are effective for chancroid.
 The following may be used: